hliljegren/yapl/README.md

   categories_wrap.
 - **tag_tags** (defaults to span) The tag for the tags.
 - **tag_outer_wrap** (defaults to section) The tag for the outer_wrap.
+- **tag_inner_wrap** (defaults to div) the tag used for the inner_wrap.
+- **tag_extra_wrap** (defaults to false) the tag used for the extra wrap.
+If set to anything else than false an extra wrapper will be added to enclose all content that is outputted.
+This can be useful for creating CSS-only sliders as an eventual menu **and** all listed posts will be enclosed in an element.
 - **tag_tags_wrap** (defaults to false) The tag for the tags_wrap.
 - **tag_wrap** (defaults to article) The tag for the wrap.
 - **tag_image** (defaults to span) The tag for the image.